chrisgrieser/nvim-chainsaw/README.md

 		]],

-		-- Relevant if you track your nvim-config via git and use a custom marker, -- as your config will then always include the marker ans falsely trigger -- the pre-commit hook.
+		-- Relevant if you track your nvim-config via git and use a custom marker, -- as your config will then always include the marker and falsely trigger -- the pre-commit hook.
 		notInNvimConfigDir = true,